hanrattyjen/CV/README.md

 * Incredibly motivated to learn all that I can get my hands on.
 * Curious about how everything works and what I can do to contribute to it.
 * Organised & practical - really boring traits but I am one of the most organised people I know.
-3 children + Makers Academy === a need to be completely organised all of the time!
+3 small children + Makers Academy === a need to be completely organised all of the time!

 I have a [blog](https://medium.com/@hanratty.jen) that is updated weekly(ish!).